UCF Knights women's soccer: Stadium

 The Knights play their home games at the UCF Soccer and Track Stadium, part of Knights Plaza, on the north end of UCF's main campus in Orlando, Florida.
 The soccer field is made of natural grass and measures 347 ft x 200 ft.

 In 2011, the stadium was heavily renovated, boasting a 2,000-seat capacity with a new 1,475-seat stand, press box, 7,500 sqft clubhouse, restrooms and new entrance on the west side of the facility.
 The original 500-seat stand was retained as a visitors' stand.

+UCF's home field during an NCAA Tournament game against Maine, played on November 14, 2025.